Rewind789/wanderer-obsidian-archive/content/_index.md

 My inventory and libraries are currently in an establishment within [The Town](https://rewind789.github.io/wanderer-archive/the-town.html), an oasis, where I let my mind rest, and wander no further anymore.

+Here are my [notes](notes/notes), where you can find my vast inventory of library and scrolls.

 ### Other Town Members